 I opted for this OP/TECH over the shoulder sling strap, and I have to say that I would never go back to using the default straps.

-The advantages are numerous – It’s more comfortable for starts, and the over the shoulder design means the camera rests on your hip rather than bouncing off your chest.
+The advantages are numerous – It’s more comfortable for a start, and the over the shoulder design means the camera rests on your hip rather than bouncing off your chest.
 It also has a handy quick release, which is great when you’re using a tripod and don’t want the strap flapping about in the wind.
 Honestly, I’m struggling to think of a single disadvantage compared to the standard manufacturer straps, and considering it’s likely to last you years and years it’s well worth spending the money for the added convenience and comfort.

 7. Spider Black Widow Camera Holster